Free U.S. shipping on orders $45+ · Subscribe & save

 What the Science Actually Says About L-Theanine

-On the sleep side, a systematic review published in Sleep Medicine Reviews found that L-theanine improved subjective sleep onset latency and reduced daytime dysfunction across 10 studies.
-The effective dose range was 200 to 450 mg per day.
+On the sleep side, a 2025 systematic review and meta-analysis in Sleep Medicine Reviews (Bulman et al., 10 studies pooled) found that L-theanine improved subjective sleep onset latency (SMD = 0.15, 95% CI [0.01, 0.29], p = 0.04) and reduced daytime dysfunction (SMD = 0.33, p < 0.001).
+The effective dose range across studies was 200 to 450 mg per day.

 This isn't fringe science.
 The evidence base is real.
 But L-theanine is also not a miracle compound, and that's where the disconnect with l theanine reviews begins.

-L Theanine Reviews: Why Users Are So Divided
+L-Theanine Reviews: Why Users Are So Divided

 The nearly 50/50 split on Drugs.com isn't random.
 Reading through individual l theanine reviews, clear patterns emerge.

-The Positive L Theanine Reviews
+The Positive L-Theanine Reviews

 Users who report good results tend to describe a subtle but noticeable shift.
 Reduced mental chatter.
 Easier time falling asleep.
 Less physical tension during stressful workdays.
 The word that comes up most often isn't "euphoria" or "energy."
 It's "calm."